douglasgreen/outlines/computing/programming_languages/javascript.md

 React introduced Hooks in version 16.8, which allow functional components to manage state and other React features without writing a class.

 -   useState: A Hook that lets you add React state to functional components.
 It returns a stateful value and a function to update it.
 -   useContext: This Hook allows you to subscribe to React context without introducing nesting.
-It\'s used for sharing values like themes, user information, etc., across components without prop drilling.
+It's used for sharing values like themes, user information, etc., across components without prop drilling.

 Example: